open-telemetry/oteps/text/0148-sampling-probability.md

 #### Metric exemplars with adjusted counts

 The OTLP protocol for metrics includes a repeated exemplars field in every data point.
-This is a place where histogram implementations are able to provide example context to correlate metrics with traces.
+This is a place where Metric aggregators (e.g., histograms) are able to provide example context to correlate metrics with traces.

 OTLP exemplars support additional attributes, those that were present on the API event and were dropped during aggregation.
 Exemplars that